 Box turtles are ectothermic (cold-blooded) animals, relying on their environment for thermoregulation.
 Dormancy is the strategy they use to ensure survival when environmental conditions become very cold.
 Box turtles brumate, (a term that can be loosely equated to hibernation among mammals), typically finding hibernaculums within their environment in which they can be somewhat insulated, and become lethargic and inactive.

 Technically, Box turtles don't hibernate, (only mammals hibernate), but this is the term which is most often used when discussing their period of cold weather dormancy.
-To be consistant, "hibernation" will be the term used throughout this web site when discussing brumation.
+To be consistent, "hibernation" will be the term used throughout this web site when discussing brumation.

 Although Box turtles can survive sub-freezing temperatures without any apparent harm, most hibernation sites provide enough insulation protection that even during sub-zero air temperatures, a turtle experiences temperature lows, usually above 35 degrees or so.

-Turtle M6, an old active female, uses the exact same stump hole for hibernarion every year and even though she travels very long distances during the summer season to nest in an open meadow, she travels back to this hibernation location every fall.
+Turtle M6, an old active female, uses the exact same stump hole for hibernation every year and even though she travels very long distances during the summer season to nest in an open meadow, she travels back to this hibernation location every fall.

 These hibernation site temperature charts show actual 4-hour recorded temperatures of air and soil, as well as the temperature the turtle is experiencing, and recorded by a tiny iButton logger attached to the lower part of the carapace.